kammitama5/kammitama5.github.io/_posts/2020-05-16-Saturday-May-16th.md

 - I cannot change who I am today, and it's been a journey, but I have those sensitivies about who I was, who I am and my future path, and they inform questions I have about the ethical nature of technology.

+## Throughout all of it
+- I've also felt, there are other groups/organizations/systems, etc that are manipulating us, pitting us against each other.
+Perhaps we should focus more on ways we can understand each other and work together?
+Perhaps we can dismantle those systems that are working to ensure we are distracted by the pettiness of "art vs tech" as an "us vs them" battle?
+Surely, we can find ways to do good that have commonalities between groups.
+Surely we can collaborate, even though we have differences?

 ## Anyways
 - Here is one of the first renders I did in Solidworks at night school